Intro

 By the time you replied, Saturday's lead had already booked with someone else.

 Most inbound lands outside business hours — nights, weekends, the early morning — and the first vendor to reply is the one who wins the meeting.
-The operator answers in minutes, qualifies the inquiry, and books the meeting before a competitor has even seen it.
+The system answers in minutes, qualifies the inquiry, and books the meeting before a competitor has even seen it.

 If yours is not on this list, say so on the first call.
-We will install it in two weeks or tell you we cannot.
+We will install it in under two weeks or tell you we cannot.

 Guarantee